Slowing down mp3 tracks

 More detailed instructions for computers

-On the VLC software, the speed selector isn't always visible on the player by default but you can put it on by following these instructions: Go to the Tools menu, then "Customise interface".
+The Speedshifter software is quite easy to use but on the VLC software, the speed selector isn't always visible on the player by default but you can put it on by following these instructions: Go to the Tools menu, then "Customise interface".
 Now in the "main toolbar" tab you should see a scrollable list of many items that you could put into your toolbar.
 Scroll right down near the bottom to find the "Speed selector".
 Click and drag this up into the main toolbar area, then click close.
 You should now see a little "1.00 x" in the bottom toolbar area of your VLC player.

 New Zealand Suzuki Institute (NZSI)